brianvanburken/brianvanburken.github.io/_posts/2018-08-13-maybe-dont-use-maybe.md

 Quenneville.
 We don't want any uncertainties in our code.
 We are certain that when decoded we either have an answer or have no answer.

-On the downside, when going for the Union Type approach, we do lose the possibility for using Maybe.map and have to use case for everything.
+On the downside, when going for the Custom Type approach, we do lose the possibility for using `Maybe.map` and have to use case for everything.
 This boils down to having the power of mapping or clarity of intent in our code.
-Since we, developers, read code more than we write (said by Robert C. Martin in his book [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code) and by many others) it means that clarity of intent trumps power we decided to go with the Union Type approach.
+Since we, developers, read code more than we write (said by Robert C. Martin in his book [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code) and by many others) it means that clarity of intent trumps power we decided to go with the Custom Type approach.

 ## Making the seemly impossible impossible